dumbie/foo_mediacontrol/Readme.md

 # Instructions
 1) Download the latest release available.
-2) Extract in foobar2000 'user-components' directory.
+2) Extract downloaded file in your foobar2000 directory.

 # SDK Version
 2023-09-23